syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/ClipboardOperations.md

 ---
 layout: post
 title: Clipboard Operations in SfDataGrid | Syncfusion
-description: This section explains about the clipboard operations such as cut, copy and paste the data within SfDataGrid and between other applications such as Notepad, Excel.
+description: This section explains about the clipboard operations such as cut, copy and paste the data in SfDataGrid.
 platform: windowsforms
 control: SfDataGrid
 documentation: ug